schwartzm/pulse/README.md

 Yes, efforts and apps like this have already been created.
 However, it's the process of designing and building it that's fun.
 The results might be interesting to interpret or present in different ways, but it's more about the dev journey.

 ## Functional
 The sentiment results will be exposed by a readonly REST API (like, GET /pulse/{domain}).
 Currently, no plans for an exposed CRUD interface.
-To control cost and stay within free tiers on hosting and sentiment API calls, the API will be consumed only by a web page served by this app.

 ## Channel Configuration
 Since there can be many domains over which sentiment will be measured, the details of each domain must be configured.